 - Biocidin TS Throat Spray is for those with nasal infections or chronic sinusitis.
 Biocidin Throat Spray brings all the effectiveness of Biocidin directly to the throat.

-If you’re looking for a complete program Biocidin offers two options.
+If you’re looking for a complete Biocidin protocol or program Biocidin offers two options.
 The first is the Bioclear Cleansing Program.
 The Bioclear Cleansing Program contains a convenient one month supply of Biocidin Liquid (or Capsules or LSF) with G.I.
 Detox+, and Proflora4R together as a kit for broad-spectrum, nutritional support to cleanse, balance intestinal ecology, and support healthy digestion and elimination.
-There is a cost savings by purchasing the program over the individual products.
+There is a cost savings by purchasing the Biocidin protocol over the individual products.

 The second is the Comprehensive Biocidin Cleansing Program.
 In Functional Medicine, the 4 R’s of balancing microbiome ecology in the GI tract is considered the foundation for establishing overall health.
 Our Comprehensive Cleansing Program™ addresses the 4 R’s with specialized and synergistic formulations to provide a clinically effective, easy to use program.